dortania/vanilla-laptop-guide-legacy/OpenCore/config-laptop.plist/coffee-lake.md

 csr-active-config is set to `00000000` which enables System Integrity Protection.
 You can choose a number of other options to enable/disable sections of SIP.
 Some common ones are as follows:

 * `00000000` - SIP completely enabled
-* `03000000` - Allow unsigned kexts and writing to protected fs locations
+* `03000000` - Allow unsigned kexts and writing to protected file system locations
 * `E7030000` - SIP completely disabled

 Recommended to leave enabled for best security practices

 * **nvda\_drv**: &lt;>
-  * For enabling Nvidia WebDrivers, set to 31 if running a [Maxwell or Pascal GPU](https://github.com/khronokernel/Catalina-GPU-Buyers-Guide/blob/master/README.md#Unsupported-nVidia-GPUs).
+  * For enabling Nvidia Web Drivers, set to 31 if running a [Maxwell or Pascal GPU](https://github.com/khronokernel/Catalina-GPU-Buyers-Guide/blob/master/README.md#Unsupported-nVidia-GPUs).
 This is the same as setting nvda\_drv=1 but instead we translate it from [text to hex](https://www.browserling.com/tools/hex-to-text), Clover equivalent is `NvidiaWeb`. **AMD, Intel and Kepler GPU users should delete this section.**
 * **prev-lang:kbd**: &lt;>
   * Needed for non-latin keyboards in the format of `lang-COUNTRY:keyboard`, recommended to keep blank though you can specify it(**Default in Sample config is Russian**):
   * American: `en-US:0`(`656e2d55533a30` in HEX)